cbdm/Implied_Scenarios/README.md

 # Implied Scenarios

-This repository contains relevant files used for [_the paper published at JSS_](https://doi.org/10.1016/j.jss.2019.110425) and the project named after the paper: _Characterization of Implied Scenarios as Families of Common Behavior_.
+This repository contains relevant files used for [_the paper published at the Journal of Systems and Software_](https://doi.org/10.1016/j.jss.2019.110425) and the project named after the paper: _Characterization of Implied Scenarios as Families of Common Behavior_.

 ## How do I get set up?